verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

    ```shell
    $ kubectl delete verrazzano $MYVZ
    ```
-If you want to see the uninstall logs during delete, you can view the logs from the `Verrazzano Platform Operator` with the following command:
+If you want to see the uninstall logs during the deletion, you can view them from the `Verrazzano Platform Operator` with the following command:

 ```
 $ kubectl logs -n verrazzano-install \